Peel Estuary and Mandurah - Observations

 Photo iPhone 11 pro, telephoto lens, focal length 6mm, 2022/05/25

 I happened across the same kangaroo again on 2022/08/13.
-This is the best photo I could get at the time.
+The second photo on the right is the best I could get at the time.

 It looks like the injury has healed quite a bit, but the kangaroo's mouth is never likely to return to anything like its original form.